Navigation Home - AA-Fishing Lakes Fish

-The Best Bass Fishing Lakes In North Carolina
+Bass Fishing In North Carolina

-Guide to fishing for spotted, redeye, smallmouth and largemouth bass in North Carolina lakes.
+Guide to fishing for spotted, redeye, smallmouth and largemouth bass in North Carolina

 Bass are one of the most sought after of all the game fish.
 Its appeal spans cultures, age groups and genders to tap on the heart strings of anglers everywhere.
-Visit the Bass Knowledge Center for valuable information about bass and bass fishing.
+Visit the Bass Knowledge Center for additional, valuable information about bass and bass fishing.
 Join us in our endeavor to offer information about bass fishing on your favorite bass lake in North Carolina.

 Another bass species that adds excitement to North Carolina's fishing scene is the spotted bass.
 These fish have a similar appearance to largemouth bass but with distinct markings and a reputation for their aggressive nature.
 While not as abundant as largemouth bass, spotted bass can be found in select lakes and rivers, particularly in the western part of the state.
 Lake Hickory and Lake James are known for their spotted bass populations and offer exciting opportunities for anglers.